mauer/xmidictrl/docs/README.md

 # MIDI Controller plugin for X-Plane
-XMidiCtrl is a plugin for X-Plane 11 and allows you to connect MIDI controllers to commands and datarefs without the need of additional software.
+XMidiCtrl is a plugin for X-Plane 11 and allows you to connect MIDI devices to commands and datarefs without the need of additional software.

 The following devices are officially supported: